Continually Updated Clinical Reference

 Einfeld and Tonge used the Developmental Behavior Checklist, a 96-item checklist that helps to detect the presence of emotional and behavioral problems.
 Rated behaviors fall into 6 subscales, as follows: (1) disruptive, (2) self-absorbed, (3) communication disturbance, (4) anxiety, (5) autistic relating, and (6) antisocial.
 Based on their population sample of all of the children and adolescents (aged 4-18 y) in 5 regions of New South Wales, Australia, 40.7% of those with an IQ below 70 could be classified as having severe emotional or behavioral disorders.
 Perhaps more worrisome is the fact that less than one tenth of these children and adolescents with major psychiatric illness received specialized psychiatric care.

-Evaluation and treatment of psychiatric emergencies in individuals who are developmentally disabled pose additional challenges.
-The goal of crisis intervention is the same as in the general population, ie, to reduce the risk of harm to self/others and to accomplish this objective in the least restrictive setting.
-For optimum results, the assessment and treatment of patients who are mentally retarded should include the input of the primary caregivers.
+Evaluation and treatment of psychiatric emergencies in individuals who are intellectually developmentally disabled pose additional challenges.
+The goal of crisis intervention is the same as in the general population (ie, to reduce the risk of harm to self/others and to accomplish this objective in the least restrictive setting).
+For optimum results, the assessment and treatment of patients who are intellectually disabled should include the input of the primary caregivers.

-Psychiatrists who are unaccustomed to the usual presentation of mental retardation may be nonplussed by the clinical manifestations of psychiatric emergencies in these patients.
+Psychiatrists who are unaccustomed to the usual presentation of ID may be nonplussed by the clinical manifestations of psychiatric emergencies in these patients.
 Limitations in cognition and verbal expression make it difficult for patients to describe abstract concepts such as mood, guilt, and ideas of reference.

-Sovner identified 4 aspects of mental retardation that may influence diagnosis, as follows:
+Sovner identified 4 aspects of ID that may influence diagnosis, as follows: [21]

 To reduce distraction or overstimulation, evaluations of the patient are best performed in a safe quiet area, away from the prying eyes and ears of other staff and patients.
 Care providers should be included in the assessment process because they can be a calming influence on the patient and they can provide valuable information.